animeshpaul91/Complete-Java-Masterclass/Notes/Raising_your_standards.md

 ### Resolutions for 2026:
 - Hit the Gym.
 Get Fitter.
-- Read.
+- Quit Social Media and spend this time to Read.
 Just read more.
 - Develop music as a real hobby.
 - Upskill.